fiker31/Deep-tought-website/README.md

 # Deep Tought Website
-Building a website using React, Vite and tailwind css
+Building a website using React, Vite, Material UI and tailwind css